 Favorite quote from the author:

-There’s no need to despair though because your sex life might not be at its best yet, but you can get there.
-You can discover what it takes to give and receive immense pleasure between the sheets.
+Well, you’re not alone.
+But no need to despair!
+Your sex life might not be at its best yet, but you can get there.
+You can discover how to give and receive immense pleasure between the sheets.
 All it takes is an understanding of sexuality and the myths that make your sex life more difficult.

 These ideas and more are just what you’ll discover in Emily Nagoski’s Come as You Are (The Surprising New Science that Will Transform Your Sex Life).